Brett Larson: Coaching career

 During his playing career Larson had twice served as a player/coach; for two years with the San Diego Gulls and in his brief stint with Florida Seals.
 After his playing days were over Larson took a year off before returning as a full-time coach, joining the staff at his alma mater as an assistant.
 After only three years behind the bench he was hired as the head coach/GM for the Sioux City Musketeers, but after two poor seasons he headed back to the college ranks.
 After a two-year stop at Ohio State he began a third stint with Minnesota–Duluth, staying for another three seasons before he received his first opportunity to lead a college program with St. Cloud State.
+Larson was announced as head coach of Minnesota on March 24, 2026.